Sponsoparnordvpn/Conan/readme.md

 ## 🚨 Warning
 **⚠️ This tool is in its early build and might not work as expected.
 Use it at your own risk.**
 Expect bugs, glitches, and incomplete features as I actively develop Conan into a robust OSINT solution.
+This repository contains Conan's source code.
+Installation might be challenging, and I'm currently developing a CLI version.

 ---